jaumefontal/SASS-Build-SublimeText2/readme.md

 Description
 -----------

-Provides a Build system for SASS files.
+Provides two Build system for SASS files (with and without compression)

 Prerequisites